TabithaDoicin/Quantum-Estimation-Theory-for-Optomechanics/README.md

 To see the simplest example of how to use the code to find QFI values over a range of epsilon, take a look at 'test_use_case.py'

+-Discussion of parameters and  how they relate to the paper:

+wm - omega_m - frequency of mechanical oscillator
+gm - gamma_m - mechanical damping rate of mechanical oscillator k - kappa - cavity damping
+d0 - delta_0 - detuning between frequencies
+n - nonlinear measure of temperature g0 and g2 - parameters we are trying to estimate. more info in paper
 -Functions:

 Wrapper: